Schatterton History, Family Crest & Coats of Arms

 Early Notables of the Schatterton family (pre 1700)

-in 1591; and Thomas...
-Another 43 words (3 lines of text) are included under the topic Early Schatterton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Schatterton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Schatterton family to Ireland

 Some of the Schatterton family moved to Ireland, but this topic is not covered in this excerpt.